top of page

 Understanding Trauma and Its Impact

 Recognising these signs is the first step.
-Trauma is not a sign of weakness.
-It is a natural response to difficult events.
+Trauma is not a sign of weakness; it is a natural response to difficult events.
 Healing begins when you acknowledge your pain and decide to seek support.
 You deserve to feel safe and whole again.

 The Benefits of Trauma Recovery